 The participating countries, Bangladesh, Brazil, China, Egypt, India, Indonesia, Mexico, Nigeria and Pakistan, are home to more than half of the world’s population, as well as two-thirds of the world’s illiterate adults and nearly half of the world’s out-of-school children and youth.
 The declaration commits the nine countries to cooperate on issues such as out-of-school children, government funding for education and early childhood care and education.

-To learn more, read this article from the Malaysia Sun.
+To learn more, read this article.